Last updated: September 2023

 We collect personal data that you provide when you register, verify your identity, or otherwise choose to share with us.
 We collect this personal data for many reasons, including to create and secure your account, provide our services, and protect the Platform.

 A Member’s email address is required to create a UNiDAYS account.
-Other personal data collected through Member accounts or use of the Platform include:
+All other personal data collected through Member accounts or use of the Platform may include:

 - University/College/Academic Institution;

 - Country of residence;